Outages, floods hit two New Jersey refineries; others restart

 “You’re talking about heating up oil to fairly high temperatures, putting it through processing units at high pressure,” Auers said.
 “Anytime you interrupt that steady-state there is always the potential for issues.”

-NuStar Energy said it could not access its Linden, New Jersey terminal, while Magellan Midstream Partners said it would resume loading at two truck racks in Delaware and Connecticut later in the day.

-Barring major damage, most experts expected the region’s fuel supplies could bounce back quickly after being almost completely halted ahead of Sandy, which came ashore on Monday evening with winds of up to 90 miles per hour (145 km per hour) and the storm surge, causing widespread power outages.
+While the biggest ports remained shut, stalling delivery of some 1 million bpd of imported fuel, the Port of Boston opened without restrictions and was expected to unload a gasoline cargo later on Tuesday, an official said.

-Benchmark New York gasoline futures prices, which rallied more than 6 percent before the storm as traders feared a disruption in supplies, were still down 1 percent or three cents on Tuesday as the focus shifted to the likely cut in fuel consumption due to grounded flights and empty roads.
+Benchmark New York gasoline futures prices, which rallied more than 6 percent before the storm as traders feared a disruption in supplies, closed 1 percent lower.
 U.S. crude oil futures rose slightly, reversing Monday’s dip.

 “For the moment you have a big black hole where there used to be oil demand,” said Credit Suisse oil analyst Jan Stuart.
 He said 80 percent of demand in the New York metropolitan area had been affected somehow.